-Based on experience of working with hundreds of Inventors and Entrepreneurs, we have found that the difference in mind set between the quote “Inventor” and the “Entrepreneur” is the difference of using industrial designers and really getting the invention to a mass produced state and to market.
+Based on experience of working with hundreds of Inventors and Entrepreneurs, we have found that the difference in the new product development mind set between the quote “Inventor” and the “Entrepreneur” is the difference of using an industrial designer.
+With the goal of really getting the invention to a mass produced state and to market and being profitable.
 Inventors are needed but most Inventors are not experienced in product development, manufacturing and or business launches or branding to create a profitable business.
 Most Inventors and Entrepreneurs do understand that they need to patent a product to prevent third-party commercialization but this is just the start of the commercialization process.

 The Inventor dreams of selling or licensing the idea and getting rich quick based on the “lottery mentality” which is prevalent in most first timers.
 The chances of hitting the lottery are very low.
 The chances of licensing a product patent for big monies are very low.
 Most Inventors have some business experience and see the products displayed on store shelves but have not been exposed to the manufacturing supply chain and what it takes to get a product on the shelf.
 When the inventor or entrepreneur has the know-how to patent an invention then hire an industrial design firm, they enter the fast paced, unforgiving E-World of entrepreneurial product venture.

 The Entrepreneur understands that you must build upon the invention and create a portfolio of patents and products and follow up with consistent sales and marketing to build a profitable business plan.
 They must work with commercial capitalist and manufacturers who can see their vision of the potential for financial success for the product.
 The Inventor must move to the business of planning and executing the total industrial design, product development, tool-up, inventory and management business structure to become profitable.
 It all comes down to the amount of investment versus how fast you can reach the (ROI) return on investment and maintain profit.